-At The Pavilion North Kirra retirement community, residents will be empowered to shape, take ownership of and make decisions about the community in which they live.
+At The Pavilion North Kirra retirement community, residents are empowered to shape, take ownership of and make decisions about the community in which they live.

-Whether it’s a chat in the hallway or a cup of coffee in The Pavilion Café, you’ll have friends nearby who ‘get’ you and will be there when you need them.
+Whether it’s a chat in the hallway or a cup of coffee in The Pavilion Café, you’ll have friends nearby who ‘get’ you and are there when you need them.

-Your family will always be welcome to visit the village.
+Your family are always be welcome to visit the village.
 In fact, try keeping them away after they see all the facilities and the beach!

 Kim and Bill Horne met while they were serving in the army, raised two sons and both had successful careers outside the military before retiring in 2020.
 “Kim and I talk about pivoting from paid work to unpaid work with our volunteering now,’’ Bill says.

 As empty nesters in 2012, the couple moved to the Gold Coast.
 “After a couple of moves and downsizing to a unit in Kirra we literally stumbled across The Pavilion site one morning while walking,’’ Bill says.
 “We were in a three-storey walk-up complex so had been thinking about our future living arrangements for our ‘forever home’.
 We had been exploring other retirement village options around the area and so when we discovered The Pavilion we knew it was right for us and committed within 24 hours.”